freenet/web/hugo-site/content/_index.md

     color: "is-medium-orange"
 ---

-Freenet is the internet as it should have been—fully decentralized, designed to put you back in control.
+Freenet is the internet as it should be—fully decentralized, designed to put you back in control.
 Imagine a global shared computer where you can communicate and collaborate freely, without reliance on big tech.
 Freenet lets you regain your digital independence.

 Freenet is a peer-to-peer network that transforms users’ computers into a resilient, distributed platform on which anyone can build decentralized services.
 Every peer contributes to a